jacopo-degattis/git-switcher/README.md

 $ python3 setup.py py2app
 ```

-You'll find the .app executable inside of the dist/ folder.
+You'll find the .app executable inside of the dist folder.